briankoser/kodex/articles/2013-09-05-preventing-duplicate-selections-with-c-and-jquery-validation.md

 This works because I don’t care how many duplicates there are, or which values are duplicated.
 I just want to know if duplicates exist.

 However, it’s not quite complete.
 If a student registers for only one course, say “History 101”, dropdown list 1 will have the value “HI 101” and dropdowns 2 and 3 will be empty strings.
-Since <code>"" == ""</code>, I’ll need to allow multiple empty strings.
+Since `"" == ""`, I’ll need to allow multiple empty strings.

 <script src="https://gist.github.com/8260138.js?file=PreventingDuplicates2.cs"> </script>